We work with some of the UK’s leading insurers:

 It can also be possible to secure cover with specialist providers, who specialise in offering cover to non-standard applicants.

-Icon ruby cross Your level of risk was deemed too great
+Your level of risk was deemed too great

 Other high risk factors could include (but aren’t limited to) a high-risk occupation, having a BMI that classes you as morbidly obese, as well as smoking and drinking in excess.

-It could still be possible to secure cover with the help of a specialist insurer or with an over 50s plan.
+In this case, it could still be possible to secure cover with the help of a specialist insurer or with an over 50s plan.

 Simply get in touch for your free quotes.